 As organizations begin the process of creating an operational risk framework and program, some areas that the risk management team should focus on include:

-- Promoting organization-wide understanding of the program’s value and function
+- Promoting an organization-wide understanding of the program’s value and function.

 The Risk and Control Self-Assessment

 Developing an operational risk program begins with risk management teams engaging with business process owners in identifying the risks and controls in the organization.
 While every organization will approach measuring operational risk differently, one of the first steps to understanding the nature of operational risks in your organization is through a Risk and Control Self-Assessment (RCSA).

 The RCSA is a framework that provides an enterprise view of operational risk and can be used to perform operational risk assessments, analyze your organization’s operational risk profile, and chart a course for managing risk.
 The RCSA forms an important part of an organization’s overall operational risk framework.
 An RCSA requires documentation of risks, identifying the risk levels by estimating the frequency and impact of risks and documenting the controls and processes related to those risks.
 A general best practice for organizing the assessment approach is by conducting the RCSA at the business-unit level.